Waiting and Waiting: Poem Number 53

 Translation by Dr Joshua Mostow

-This poem actually from the Gossamer Years itself, book 1, when her husband Kane’ie is spending his nights in a back-alley with a low-class woman in a short-lived affair (Kane’ie soon abandoned that woman even after she bore him a son).
+This poem actually comes from the Gossamer Years, book one, when her husband Kane’ie is spending his nights in a back-alley with a low-class woman in a short-lived affair (Kane’ie soon abandoned that woman even after she bore him a son).
 As she writes:

 Two or three days later I was awakened toward dawn by a pounding on the gate.
 It was he, I knew, but I could not bring myself to let him in, and presently he went off, no doubt to the alley [and the mistress] that interested him so.